dynovaio/sample-system-azure-functions/sample-typescript/README.md

 1. Clone this repository to your local machine.

-2. Open a terminal and navigate to the `sample-java` directory.
+2. Open a terminal and navigate to the `sample-typescript` directory.

 3. Copy the `template.settings.json` file to `local.settings.json` and update
     the values of the variables according to your requirements.